oholiab/graphite-send/README.md

 GRAPHITE_SERVER, GRAPHITE_PORT and STAT_NAME (which must be fully qualified)
 optionally followed by the VALUE for the statistic.
 If VALUE is not given on the command line then the script will wait for it on STDIN.

+So to test this in our example with the netcat process above:

+    ./graphite-send localhost 31337 some.stuff 1234

+graphite-send always adds the timestamp in itself from the system time.

 Hacking
 -------